dotnetcore/EasyCaching/docs/CSRedis.md

 ### 3. Call the IEasyCachingProvider

-The following code show how to use EasyCachingProvider in ASP.NET Core Web API.
+Following code shows how to use EasyCachingProvider in ASP.NET Core Web API.

 ```csharp
 [Route("api/[controller]")]